XS (S) (M) (L) (XL)

 Kaikoura KAL: Knit a Cosy with Jill!

-Join me for the Kaikoura KAL (knit along) beginning on December 26, 2018, running through January 1, 2019.
-This is knitting that is pretty easy, and meant for simply pleasurable knitting!
+Join me for the Kaikoura KAL (knit along) beginning on February 11, 2019, running through February 22, 2019.
+This is knitting that is pretty easy, and meant to be a simply pleasurable project!
 Give yourself an opportunity to enjoy a beautiful yarn (your choice — I used and recommend Thoreau from Crave Yarn) and knit Kaikoura along with me!
-You can sign up for the Kaikoura KAL through December 23.
-See all you will get while you knit a beautiful piece.
+You can sign up for the Kaikoura KAL through February 13.
+See below all you will get while you knit a beautiful piece.

 1. What is a Cosy?